Negative-light/PUBLIC_VUALT/destruction-&-rebuilding-study-of-jeremiah.md

 We see Jeremiah's primary analogy next in [Apostasy is Adultery](apostasy-is-adultry.md).
 This opens us into a discussion on [God Opening Us to Judgment](god-opening-us-to-judgment.md) and a further lesson on the [Rejection of God Creates Division from Him](rejection-of-god-creates-division-from-him.md).

 We also see how [God is faithful in his love to us](god-being-faithful-despite-our-wandering.md).
-This love creates a [Repentance that Resists Destruction](repentance-resists-destruction.md)
+This love creates a [Repentance that Resists Destruction](repentance-resists-destruction.md).
+But we must know that when God judges it [can be a sudden judgment](judgement-comes-swiftly.md) but the goal is that it comes and effects our heart